Ammon Bundy: Disavowal of militia movement

 In December 2018, Bundy disavowed the militia movement due to his disagreement with President Donald Trump's immigration policy, specifically regarding the Central American migrant caravan.
 He said, "To group them all up like, frankly, our president has done — you know, trying to speak respectfully — but he has basically called them all criminals and said they're not coming in here.
 What about individuals, those who have come for reasons of need for their families, you know, the fathers and mothers and children that come here and were willing to go through the process to apply for asylum so they can come into this country and benefit from not having to be oppressed continually?"
-Bundy also claimed that nationalism does not equal patriotism and compared the modern-day United States to 1930s Nazi Germany.
+Bundy also said that nationalism does not equal patriotism and compared the modern-day U.S. to 1930s Nazi Germany.
 In 2018, Bundy compared Trump to Adolf Hitler.

 Black Lives Matter movement

-Bundy has expressed support for the Black Lives Matter and defund the police movements.
+Bundy has expressed support for the Black Lives Matter, defund the police, and prison abolition movements.
 In July 2020, he said "you must have a problem in your mind if you think that somehow the Black Lives Matter is more dangerous than the police" and "there needs to be a defunding of government in general, and especially the police forces because they're the ones who are actually going to seek and destroy us."